 The E2 visa itself does not lead to a green card.
 However, E2 visa holders can explore other visa options to obtain permanent residency.

-How Terra Immigration Partners helps?
+How Terra Immigration Partners can help?

 Our experienced immigration attorneys have handled numerous E2 visa application packages for investors from all over the world.
 We guide our clients throughout the entire process until the visa is approved.
 In addition, our office has a reliable network of professionals that can assist our clients with all their business-related needs.
 The professional includes accountants, business brokers, business attorneys, and other professionals.
-Our attorneys are fluent in Spanish and Portuguese and can speak to our clients in their language.
+Our attorneys are fluent in English, Spanish, and Portuguese and can speak to our clients in their language.